NVIDIA/hpc-container-maker/docs/building_blocks.md

 the `libibcm1` and `libibcm-dev` packages are not installed because they are not available.

-For Ubuntu 18.04, the following packages are installed:
+For Ubuntu 18.04 and later, the following packages are installed:
 `dapl2-utils`, `ibutils`, `ibverbs-providers`, `ibverbs-utils`, `infiniband-diags`, `libdapl2`, `libdapl-dev`, `libibmad5`,
 `libibmad-dev`, `libibverbs1`, `libibverbs-dev`, `librdmacm1`,